Huguenot High School: As part of Richmond Public Schools

-Mass shooting
+2023 shooting

 On June 6, 2023, a mass shooting occurred at Monroe Park, outside the Huguenot High School graduation ceremony.
 An 18-year-old graduate, Shawn Jackson, and his stepfather, Lorenzo Smith, were killed, and seventeen others were injured.
 Amari Pollard was arrested for the shooting.

 Academics

-The graduation rate for Huguenot High School is 67%, which is well below the state median.
-The AP participation rate is at 17%, with 6% of students passing at least one AP Exam.
-Demographically, the school's minority enrollment is 93%.
+As of 2025, Huguenot High School is fully accredited, labeled as "on track" by the Virginia Department of Education, and has a graduation rate of 77%.
+69% of students complete at least one AP/IB Exam or dual enrollment course.